AlarithUhde/aips/index.md

 experts and novices are welcome to join us and learn together (see the [call for participation](/aips/participate.html)).

-The Covid situation is improving quickly in Germany, but there are still some uncertainties that we have no control of.
-We are preparing for both an online and an in person scenario of the workshop and we will keep you informed as soon as we know more.
-Here are some key information we already know:

-<p><b>Dates of the Conference: 05.-08.09.2021</b> (exact date of the workshop is not set yet)</p>
+The Covid situation is still quite unpredictable in Germany.
+We have considered several options for the workshop, but finally we decided to run this workshop completely online.
+This allows everyone to participate at minimal health risks.
+It also allows us to continue planning and to set a date for the workshop:

+<p><b>Date of the Workshop: 05.09.2021, 11:00-15:00 CEST</b></p>

 If in doubt, don't hesitate to [reach out to us](/aips/contact.html).